 2. Duty to maintain a Beneficial Ownership Register

 The trustee is required to maintain a register of a trust’s beneficial owners that should contain the personal details, including name, date of birth, nationality and residential address, of each beneficial owner.
 The natural person’s date of entry on the Register and date of cessation from the Register must also be recorded.

-If a person is aggrieved by the inclusion or omission from the Register or by a delay in updating the Register, it can apply to the High Court for the Register to be rectified.
+If a person is aggrieved by an inclusion or omission from the Register or by a delay in updating the Register, they can apply to the High Court for the Register to be rectified.
 The High Court may also order the trustee to pay compensation for any loss sustained due to errors with the Register.

 3. Duty to keep information in Register up-to-date

 There is an ongoing duty on trustees to maintain the Register, ensuring that the information held on the Register is accurate.
 Where a ‘relevant change’ occurs the information in the Register should be updated by the trustee as ‘soon as practicable’ after the trustee learns of the relevant change.
 The Regulations state that a relevant change occurs where: